EdgeApp/disklet/readme.md

 }
 ```

+Disklet folders are designed to be easily composable:

+* `makeUnionFolder` creates a merged view of the files in two folders.
+* `makeLoggedFolder` adds logging to any `Folder` instance (*great* for debugging).

 The library has tree-shaking support, so tools like [rollup.js](https://rollupjs.org/) or [Webpack 2](https://webpack.js.org/) can automatically trim away any features you don't use.
 Even with all features present, the library is only about 2.5K (min + gzip).

 Disklet does require a `Promise` implementation, but is plain ES5 otherwise.
 The library also includes TypeScript typings if you need them.